purplenoodlesoop/purple-starter/README.md

 WIP

-### Widgets must behave as pure functions
+### widget must behave as pure functions

-Widgets must behave as pure functions towards the actual UI, even if they are implemented through classes.
-It is discouraged to pollute feature-specific widgets with calls to the context, making them referentially non-transparent.
+widget must behave as pure functions towards the actual UI, even if they are implemented through classes.
+It is discouraged to pollute feature-specific widget with calls to the context, making them referentially non-transparent.

-Instead, widgets must accept models as parameters, and display only the information that was given as function arguments or class fields.
-To perform actions, widgets can directly locate the `Store`/`Cubit`/`BLoC` and add an event/call a method, since those abstractions already decouple state from UI.
+Instead, widget must accept models as parameters, and display only the information that was given as function arguments or class fields.
+To perform actions, widget can directly locate the `Store`/`Cubit`/`BLoC` and add an event/call a method, since those abstractions already decouple state from UI.

 ## Folder structure